Do you want to try shisha stitch, but you don’t have any mirrors to practice with?

-> I’ll have a video for shisha up for you in the future.
-I got a bit ahead of myself here – too much fun playing around, I suppose, and I wanted to show you the results!
-But in the meantime, you can find instructions for shisha in any decent stitch dictionary.
-Incidentally, though, some instructions in some dictionaries are better than others.
-Erica Wilson’s Embroidery Book has the best instructions, I think, for basic shisha, which involves a buttonhole stitch and a chain stitch worked around a base of foundation stitches.
-You can find Erica Wilson’s video for shisha here on YouTube, too, so that should help you out if you want to play around with the stitch.
+Erica Wilson’s Embroidery Book has the best instructions for basic shisha embroidery, which involves a buttonhole stitch and a chain stitch worked around a base of foundation stitches.
+You can find Erica Wilson’s video for shisha here on YouTube, which is very helpful if you want to play around with the stitch!

-You can find more Stitch Play articles here, if you’re in the mood to play around with some stitches this weekend!
+You can find more Stitch Fun articles here, if you’re in the mood to play around with some stitches this weekend!

 Have fun with it!